alxiom/jitTutorial/README.md

-# serve PyTorch model with Scala in production (JIT tracing)
+# serve PyTorch model in production with Scala (by JIT compile)

 ## Requirements
 + cmake == 3.13.3